Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Focus on using your back and arm muscles to pull your chin over the bar.

-- Lower yourself down in a controlled manner, keeping your core engaged and your body straight.
+- Lower yourself down in a controlled manner.

-Isometric holds involve holding yourself at the top or both position for a certain amount of time.
+Isometric holds involve holding yourself at the top or both positions for some time.

 6. Wide-Grip Pull-Ups